ryoo14/yth2i/README.md

 # YTU2I

-YTU2I is a CLI tool to identify channel id from youtube username.
+YTU2I is a CLI tool to identify channel id from YouTube username(handle).

 ## Usage